codeat3/blade-zondicons/README.md

 A package to easily make use of [Zondicons](http://www.zondicons.com) in your Laravel Blade views.

 For a full list of available icons see [the SVG directory](./resources/svg).
+Zondicons are originally developed by [Steve Schoger](https://twitter.com/steveschoger).

 ## Requirements